webbersmak/emplore/README.md

 All modules are registered as singletons.
 Register a factory module if you need multiple instances of a class.

-license: MIT License
-Copyright (c) 2017 webbersmak
+license: MIT License, Copyright (c) 2017 webbersmak